tomzx/blog.tomrochette.com-content/agi/intelligence/article.md

 * To understand intelligence as a phenomenon must include an understanding of learning (J.R.
 Quinlan Induction of decision trees)
 * How can AGI/intelligence emerge out of randomness?
 Can it emerge out of randomness (or is that too improbable/operationally impossible)?
 * What is intelligence?
 Is it measurable?
+	* Should intelligence be measured against time? (in other words, faster = better)
 * Can intelligence be measured indirectly through tests such as nearest neighbor of faces?
+* How can we recognize a superintelligence?
+* Intelligence is the ability to best fit a probability distribution, the closer you are to the true distribution, the more intelligent you appear/are

 # Overview